jasalt/nvim/README.md

 ![Screenshot_20231202_202149](https://github.com/jasalt/nvim/assets/2306521/e618510e-e584-4144-942a-52bdc04bfe93)

 More documentation about PHP IDE config on [LazyVim discussions](https://github.com/LazyVim/LazyVim/discussions/645).
 Code is not very polished but it is working and I might come back to it at some point.

+# Disclaimer

+Made by a person who is quite new to NeoVim.
+Includes mindlessly copy pasted code from various source.
+Refer to LazyVim docs and discussions etc to understand the overall structure better.

+Readme, repo commit messages and some parts of code included are written with Emacs.